-During the virtual meeting, the Company will have an Open Forum during which representatives of the Company shall endeavor to answer as many of the questions and comments received from stockholders as time will allow.
+During the meeting, the Company will have an Open Forum, during which, the meeting's moderator will read, and representatives of the Company shall endeavor to answer, as many of the questions and comments received from Stockholders as time will allow.

-Stockholders may send their questions in advance by sending an email bearing the subject "ASM 2023 Open Forum" to <asm@atlasmining.ph> on or before 14 April 2023.
+Stockholders may send their questions in advance by sending an email bearing the subject "ASM 2024 Open Forum" to <asm@atlasmining.ph> on or before 14 April 2024.